<

 Saints

 Can the Saints find their Week 1 offensive groove again?
 The Saints have had to adjust the past two weeks without important players on offense, and it was clear how much Taysom Hill was needed after he scored two touchdowns in the first quarter and left with an injury.
 Their offensive output also dropped sharply when he wasn't in the lineup last week.
-New Orleans will have to figure out how to adjust with a patchwork offensive line if it wants to return to the heights it had in the first two weeks.
+New Orleans will have to figure out how to adjust with a patchwork offensive line if it wants to return to the heights of the first two weeks.

 Most surprising performance: Kamara's performance despite injury.
 Kamara came in the game with a hip/rib issue and took several shots to his ribs throughout the game.
 Kamara scored the go-ahead touchdown, had a key blitz pickup toward the end of the game, rushed for 77 yards and caught seven passes for 42 yards. -- Katherine Terrell